-As global demand grew for high-purity polycrystalline silicon that is a critical element in many electronic components and devices, Hemlock Semiconductor Group needed more power to fuel its energy-intensive production processes.
-ITC formed a dedicated project team to develop and execute a long-plan term plan to upgrade transmissions facilities to assure reliable, high-quality power HSC needed.
+Hemlock Semiconductor Group needed more power to fuel its energy-intensive production processes, so ITC formed a dedicated project team to to upgrade transmission facilities.

 Manufacturers across the globe rely on Hemlock Semiconductor (HSC) as a reliable source for polycrystalline silicon, one of the purest man-made substances on Earth.
 HSC is a world leader in producing this high-purity product for electronics, solar cells and semiconductors.